 Those seeking admission to the Master of Divinity degree program offered jointly with St. Vladimir’s Orthodox Theological Seminary, should apply first to St. Nersess Armenian Seminary.
-An application can be requested in writing or downloaded directly from sidebar.
+An application and reference letter form can be requested in writing or downloaded directly from sidebar.
 The deadline for submitting the application and related materials for admission in the Fall semester is February 15.
 In addition to the application, applicants must furnish a recent photograph; a written endorsement from the applicant’s diocesan bishop; complete official college transcripts sent directly to St. Nersess; a copy of the applicant’s baptismal certificate; four letters of recommendation and a personal essay.
 Full details are provided in the application form.
 Interviews with members of the Admissions Committee are also required.
 The interviews are best done on campus, following submission of the completed application.

 Admission to the M.Div. degree program ordinarily requires a four-year degree (B.A. or B.S.) from an accredited university or college or arts and sciences or its equivalent, with at least a 2.5 grade point average (G.P.A.).
 Applicants with a GPA below 3.0 may be asked to submit Graduate Record Examination (GRE) scores if graduated from a U.S. college or university.
 Applicants holding a baccalaureate degree from a non-accredited college may be admitted provisionally, as determined on an individual basis.
 Students without a baccalaureate degree are not eligible to pursue the regular degree program at the Seminary except by special action of the faculty or of the Admissions Committee.